YunHyoGeun/3D-amplified-single-cell-RNA-and-protein-imaging-Deconvolution/README.md

-This is matlab code for deconvolution in RCA imaging
+This is MATLAB code for deconvolution in RCA imaging.

+You have to download "DeconvolutionLab_2" for MATLAB in here, https://bigwww.epfl.ch/deconvolution/deconvolutionlab2/ and put the DeconvolutionLab_2 into the java folder of Matlab